Math 25a: Theoretical linear algebra, Fall 2018

 There will be 10 assignments posted below as the semester progresses.
 Homework will be due each Friday at 5pm in the CA's mailboxes on the 2nd floor of the Science Center.

 Collaboration: You are encouraged to work together on the assignments (c.f.
 Math Night).
-In your solutions, you should acknowledge the students with whom you worked.
+In your solutions, you should acknowledge the students with whom you worked, and you should write your solutions on your own.
 For any solution you submit, you should understand it well enough that you can explain it to someone else and answer questions about it.
 If you find yourself writing down things that you can’t explain, you should go back and think more about the problem.
 Otherwise you’re doing yourself a disservice, and you might suffer more when it comes time to take the midterms/exam (note that HW is only 30% of the final grade).

 LaTeX: It is required that you type your solutions in LaTeX.
 You can either download LaTex or use sharelatex which allows you download, edit, and compile LaTeX files online.
 See here for a guide to notation in LaTeX.
 Also Detexify is a useful tool for finding the commands for various symbols.
 The source code for the assignments should be a helpful guide.
 The most basic thing to know/remember is that math always goes in between dollar signs.